ANthropology of Myth

 Rick Rulf Anthropology BA

-I apply expertise in anthropology, ecology and multimedia production to develop customized informative media content for remarkable artists and organizations that serve humanity and the environment.
+I apply expertise in anthropology, ecology and multimedia production to develop customized informative media content for remarkable artists and organizations that serve humanitarian and ecological causes.

-As a researcher and educational resource developer, I apply contemporary anthropological theory and methods to multidisciplinary investigations on the significance of storytelling and arts traditions in the transmission of traditional cultural knowledge.
-This work is characterized by ongoing compilation and cross-examination of multiple types of data, including literary, historic, ethnographic, paleontological, ecological, archaeological, and biological data, for developing educational research databases, and for addressing questions about culture, ecology, and behavioral evolution in the context of global powers.
+Anthropological theory and methods can be applied to multidisciplinary investigations on the significance of storytelling and arts traditions in the transmission of traditional cultural knowledge.
+Investigations are characterized by the ongoing compilation and analysis of multiple types of data, including literary, historic, ethnographic, paleontological, ecological, archaeological, biological, and linguistic data.
+Resultant information can be used for developing educational research databases and for addressing questions about culture, ecology, and behavioral evolution in the context of global powers.

 He is unflinching when taking on new challenges, has the ability to undertake penetrating conceptual and strategic analyses, and has an unmistakable commitment to Indigenous Peoples.